Bảo Đại: Luxury life

-According to historical records, young Bảo Đại was described as the playboy and the car enthusiast.
-He also owned many types of cars at the age of 16.
+According to historical records, young Bảo Đại was described as a playboy and a car enthusiast.
+He owned many types of cars at the age of 16.
 The young man had some high-speed cars to drive on the streets of Paris city and on the highway from Cannes to Deauville.
-He himself was a good and fast driver, comfortable and calm when accelerating, understanding clearly engine's features to impress the others.
+He himself was considered a good and fast driver, comfortable and calm when accelerating, understanding clearly the engine's features to impress the others.

-The French colonial government was also aware of Bao Dai 's lack of the responsibility as the emperor and lack of enthusiasm for returning to Vietnam.
+The French colonial government was also aware of Bảo Đại's lack of responsibility as emperor and lack of enthusiasm for returning to Vietnam.
 Eugène Chatel, secretary of the Governor-General wrote: "I wonder if the emperor was always trying to delay his return to his country, but through some people close to him, they felt that he was not very eager or hurry to return to rule."

-The archives of the French Governor-General showed that the Hue imperial court and mandarins was extremely impatient with the absence of the emperor, urging The French colonial government to encourage him to come back to rule.
-The secretary-general of the Governor-General of Indochina, Eugène Chatel, became increasingly frustrated with Bao Dai's hesitation.
-Chatel wrote many reports to the Ministry of Colonies to call for the need of magnificent ceremony, demanding more money and easier conditions.
-The future of the dynasty depended on the emperor's return.
+The archives of the French Governor-General showed that the Hue imperial court and mandarins were extremely impatient with the absence of the emperor, urging The French colonial government to encourage him to come back to rule.
+The secretary-general of the Governor-General of Indochina, Eugène Chatel, became increasingly frustrated with Bảo Đại's hesitation.
+Chatel wrote many reports to the Ministry of Colonies calling for a magnificent ceremony, demanding more money and easier conditions.
+The future of the dynasty depended upon the emperor's return.